06 Sep Bloom Alert: The African Tulip Tree Brings Tropical Heat to September

-Now that the weird clouds of August have cleared and SoCal’s newsworthy chill has been replaced by Louisiana levels of humidity and temps in the 90s, summer’s only just getting started here in our beachy little burg.
-We can’t think of a better emblem for a late-blooming heat than the scarlet-flowering tropical tree we encountered last weekend.
+Now that the weird clouds of August have cleared and Southern California’s newsworthy chill has been replaced by Louisiana levels of humidity and temps in the 90s, summer’s only just getting started here in our beachy little burg.
+We can’t think of a better emblem for a late-blooming heat than the red-flowering tree we encountered last weekend.

 Around Labor Day we were walking our usual route to the beach when we saw its upright clusters of large tropical flowers jutting from the top of someone’s yard, scarlet torches against the blue-ribbon sky.
 Turns out it’s an African tulip tree — and like a fancy new word, now that we know it, suddenly we’re seeing it everywhere.
 We easily found four within a half-mile radius of our house.
 There’s also mini orchard of them where the I-5 freeway meets the I-8.
 Although it’s not nearly as widespread in this area as the jacarandas of late spring or the gold medallion trees of early summer, this tropical tree has carved out a showy presence here in Southern California, from the “Gorilla Tropics” at the San Diego Zoo to the north side of Venice Boulevard in Los Angeles, just west of Barrington.